 3. Followers: This is the number of people you have on your profile who have clicked your "Follow" button and regularly seeing your content in their feeds.

 4. Impressions: This is the number of times a post from your profile or page is seen, whether or not your audience members click on it.
 This is often what happens when someone is scrolling through their news feed, but not clicking on anything.

 5. Video Views: On Facebook, Snapchat, Instagram, or any other social channel with video capabilities, this is the number of views each gets.

 6. Profile Visits: The number of people who have opened your social media page is your number of profile visits.

-7. Mentions: This is the number of times your profile has been mentioned by audience members in their posts.
+7. Mentions: This is the number of times audience members in their posts have mentioned your profile.

 8. Tags: This is when your audience adds the name of your company’s profile or your hashtag to another post.

 9. Re-posts: This is when a member of your audience posts a piece of your content on their profile.

 10. Shares: These are the posts your followers and audience take from your profile and share with their network.